 reddit_extractor.pl 1 | db_inserter.pl

-Script 'db_inserter.pl' ca be viewed here:
+Script 'db_inserter.pl' can be downloaded here:

 The generator script will be run after the previous two scripts have been run together and it will use information in the database to build static HTML pages.